 Japhet School was founded in 1973.
 It opened at a time when public education institutions were removing the teaching of values from the daily lives of schoolchildren.
 Japhet’s six original trustees were parents and educators who were devoted to the idea that character instruction and strong academics went hand in hand.
 Japhet began with 27 students who were Christian Scientists.
 Religion never was, nor is today, taught at Japhet School.
-38 years later, Japhet is an independent, co-educational day school for children of diverse backgrounds.
+Today Japhet is an independent, co-educational day school for children of diverse backgrounds.
 Faculty, staff, and trustees also represent a variety of life experiences.

 School opened in September for children who attended Christian Science Sunday Schools.

 Granted non-profit, corporate status as an elementary K-8 school.

 Moved into a Lamphere School District building in Madison Heights, Michigan, which we occupied until 2013.
 Japhet developed a character quality curriculum that became integrated into our academic curriculum.

 Full-service, licensed day care center opened.
 Introduced computer curriculum.
 Received provisional membership in the Independent Schools Association of the Central States (ISACS).